purplnay/easy-api-test/README.md

   ```

   Tests will run in the same order as you declared them.

+  It is a good idea to start your test file names with a number so your file explorer or text editor or brain can list them in ascending order.

   Here, we used `get()` and `post()`.
 These are helper methods built on top of [SuperTest](https://www.npmjs.com/package/supertest), hence SuperTest's API is available for you to use, along with some [extra methods](https://purplnay.github.io/easy-api-test/interfaces/irequest.html).